ghidora77/GEE_Labs_Website/docs/Lab_06.md

 **Mask values**

-The histogram shows us that a massive number of values fall near zero - if we build a mask using GEE's built in conditionals to keep only pixels that have a value above 4, the output allows us to focus in on areas that have meaningful values.
+The histogram shows us that a a large majority of the values fall near zero - if we build a mask using GEE's built in conditionals to keep only pixels that have a value above 4, the output allows us to focus in on areas that have meaningful values.
 Additionally, this will improve compute time and analysis.

 ```javascript
 // Output is a binary mask (0-1)